fermyon/bartholomew/docs/content/templates.md

 ### The `env` object

-The third top-level object is `env`, which holds all of the environment data, including details about the HTTP request, the path of this resource, and other Spin information.
+The third top-level object is `env`, which holds all of the environment data.

 The `env` object is a set of keys and values: